The Forgiveness Protocol

 It’s like all the bad memories have been filed away in the back of my brain and all the good memories finally have space to come forward.

-- Dani Powell
+- Michelle Powell

 I understood more about where they were coming from, and for the first time, it really sunk in.
 Even though I still don’t want a relationship with them, yet, I feel more peace in my mind, and that’s what I was looking for.